lucapette/website/content/writing/building-http-endpoints-with-kafka-streams-interactive-queries.md

 In order to achieve data parallelism, Kafka Streams relies on the same ideas (and implementation) of consumer groups.
-If we run a Kafka Streams application with multiple instances, the local state of each istance will contain only a some slices of the state (based on which partitions are assigned to the given instance).
+If we run a Kafka Streams application with multiple instances, the local state of each instance will contain only a some slices of the state (based on which partitions are assigned to the given instance).
 This is the detail we need to care when building an HTTP endpoint on interactive queries.
 We need to rewrite the search endpoint using the [RPC